Anastasia1707/piano-fingering/README.md

 This project leverages machine learning to predict piano fingering for musical scores.
 It uses real-world annotated piano scores, processes them to extract meaningful features, trains a Random Forest, LSTM, RNN and HMM models and applies them to annotate unseen scores with predicted fingering.

 ## Problem Overview

-Determining optimal piano fingering for a given score is a challenging task, influenced by musical, physiological, and stylistic factors.
+Determining optimal piano fingering for a given score is a challenging task.
 Current solutions rely on manual annotation, which can be time-consuming and inconsistent.
 This project automates fingering prediction using machine learning techniques, making it a valuable tool for learners, educators, and composers.

-## Project Overview
+## Project Structure

-The project consists of three main components

 ### Training Data Preparation